 # deploy ingress rule

-kubectl apply -f istio-deepdive/istio-ingress.yaml
+kubectl apply -f istio-deepdive/ingress/istio-ingress.yaml

 kubectl get ingress -A